simoncoop1/xfce4-plugin-capslocknotifier/README.md

 # xfce4-plugin-capslocknotifier

-Created for a wireless keyboard with no caps lock
+Created for a wireless keyboard with no caps lock LED